 Pupil Progress and Assessment

-Pupils to whom it is relevant will have knowledge of their targets and be able to monitor their own progress towards achieving them.
+Where relevant, pupils will have knowledge of their targets and be able to monitor their own progress towards achieving them.